SS SCS HCS HB 2372 -- HEALTH CARE

 INSPECTIONS OF LONG-TERM CARE FACILITIES (Section 198.022)

 Under this bill, DHSS can accept, in lieu of an inspection conducted by DHSS, a written report of a survey or inspection conducted by any State or Federal agency, provided the survey or inspection is comparable in scope or method to DHSS's inspections and conducted in accordance with Title XVIII of the Social Security Act.
 A residential care or assisted living facility will be subject to an inspection by DHSS if the facility fails to maintain an accredited status by a recognized accreditation entity.
-Finally, if a facility exempt from an annual inspection under this bill has one or more violations of any class I standards, then the facility must be subject to a full survey by DHSS.
+If a facility exempt from an annual inspection under this bill has one or more violations of any class I standards, then the facility must be subject to a full survey by DHSS.

 MO HEALTHNET COVERAGE OF CERTAIN CLINICAL PATHOLOGY SERVICES (Section 208.149)